informedica/GenPRES/README.md

 For the full application to run a propreitary cache file is needed containing medication product information.
 Collaborators can request these cache files by contacting the owner of this repository.
 These cache files cannot be freely distributed!

-A demo cache file will be made public, but this is work in progress.
+A demo cache file with medication product data will be made public, but this is work in progress.

 ## Starting the application